joshuayapwj98/Vector-Space-Model/README.txt

 this assignment.

-== General Notes about this assignment ==
+== General Notes about this assignment == overview

-Give an overview of your program, describe the important algorithms/steps in your program, and discuss your experiments in general.
-A few paragraphs are usually sufficient.
+The program consist of indexing the corpus and enabling the user to search through the processed corpus with the idf

 == Files included with this submission ==

-List the files in your submission here and provide a short 1 line description of each file.
-Make sure your submission's files are named and formatted correctly.
+index.py:

+search.py:

 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.

-[ ] I/We, A0000000X, certify that I/we have followed the CS 3245 Information
+[X] I/We, A0000000X and A0000000X, certify that I/we have followed the CS 3245 Information
 Retrieval class guidelines for homework assignments.
 In particular, I/we expressly vow that I/we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or